 Both preferments should pass the float test to ensure optimum activity.

-Final Mix.
+Final Mix/Bassinage.
 Sprinkle the salt all over the dough mass, then add the remaining 50 grams of water.
 Note that for this small amount of dough, I just mix it by hand, squeezing the salt and water into the dough.
-Mix until all the water has been incorporated.
+Mix until all the water has been incorporated and you don’t feel any salt crystals when you squeeze the dough.

 You could use a stand mixer for all the mixing.
 But if you do, mix only on the lowest setting!
 I’ve found that with baguettes, you actually don’t want to develop the gluten too much in the mixing stage.
 You’ll do all that through the folds.